Medway Council's Travel Plan

 Measures to encourage cycling and walking

-Cycling is nationally recognised as having a clear potential as a substitute for short car trips, particularly those under five kilometres and to form part of a longer journey by public transport.
+Cycling is nationally recognised as having a clear potential as a substitute for short car trips, particularly those under 5 kilometres and to form part of a longer journey by public transport.
 Many staff live within cycling distance and there is potential for encouraging cycling in appropriate circumstances.

 Staff support for cycling is good at the three main sites.
 Cycle facilities, such as cycleways, have been provided in many parts of Medway.
 Walking and Cycling Action Plans have been produced which seek to fill in the network and provide new links.